Do you struggle with a big, looping banana slice off the tee?

 - Not permitted in tournament play

-- More expensive than most golf balls for a slice
+- More expensive than most balls for a slice

-I usually steer clear of illegal golf balls, as I want players to earn their way to a low handicap, like I did, without taking shortcuts.
-However, the Polara XD golf balls have earned my respect because they make golf enjoyable for casual players, unphased with scores and handicaps.
+I usually steer clear of illegal balls.
+I want players to earn their way to a low handicap, like I did, without taking shortcuts.
+However, the Polara XD have earned my respect because they make golf enjoyable for casual players, unphased with scores and handicaps.

 Polara achieved this self-correcting feat by Shallow Truncated Dimples in the equator region, while the pole area featured Deep Spherical Dimples.
 The outcome was low lift, low drag, and controlled spin for straighter shots and improved accuracy.